Elkantar/Alien_Attack/README.md

 ````sh
 ./Alien_Attack.x86_64
 ````
-Make sure you're in the correct directory where the game file is located, or provide the full path to the executable.
+📌 Make sure you're in the correct directory where the file is located, or provide the full path to the executable.